 - It gives egg and meat production with very little investment through the backyard farming business.

 Backyard Poultry Production System

 Poultry farming in the backyard provides the nutrition supplementation demand through meat and eggs in the form of valuable animal protein.
-The poultry business is a low input or no input business.
-It has been estimated that almost about 80% of rural households are involved in poultry production through the backyard rearing of poultry birds.
+The poultry business is a low-input or no-input business.
+It has been estimated that almost 80% of rural households are involved in poultry production through the backyard rearing of poultry birds.
 This is the main occupation in rural households linked with the crop production system.